tomasoom/GereOficina/README.md

 # GereOficina
-Application that manages cars from different clients
+Application that manages cars from different customers